chiaratardioli/datasciencecoursera/README.md

 # datasciencecoursera
-The Data Scientist’s Toolbox on Coursera
+Repository for The Data Scientist’s Toolbox - Coursera